 Little Orchard Cider and Music Festival

 Celebrate the wonderful drink with a music festival alongside.
-Bands playing in 2022 include Kula Shaker, Feeder and The Wurzls.
+Bands playing in 2023 include Ocean Colour Scene, Wille and the Bandits and Emerald.

 Tickets are available from their website here.